 The story is well written and the voice actors do a great job, the entire game is done through the perspective of a single take.
 This means you see and experience everything as Kratos from beginning to end, no cuts and no visible loading screens.
 The game is very cinematic without alienating the gameplay, it keeps the player engaged at all times and is one of the best ways I’ve seen a story told in a game.

-The good looks graphically beautiful but some of the facial animations seem stiff and awkward.
+The game looks graphically beautiful but some of the facial animations seem stiff and awkward.
 The sound is also excellent, but the music stands above it, the musical scores are incredible and enhance the most intense scenes.

 The combat is very weighted, Kratos is not the most agile of warriors but is a complete powerhouse and you can feel it.
-Attacks feel solid and you can knock enemies off an edge, into destructible objects, into each other and walls.
+Attacks feel solid and you can knock enemies off of ledges, into destructible objects, into each other and walls.
 God Of War also has RPG elements and you gain XP and can craft new gear.
 You unlock a variety of abilities in the game and you have a wide array of ways to dispatch your foes.

 Enemies are also varied and can be resistant or immune to certain damage types.
 By the time you reach the games end you will have unlocked most attacks, however, you are able to equip a limited number of runic attacks.
 These are special and flashy moves with elemental properties.
 Your gear can be customized to increase a variety of stats on Kratos.